phakwankr/phakwankr/README.md

 - 👋 Hi, I’m Phakwan Kruerattanakul
 - 👀 I’m an enthusiastic individual who is seeking for a new challenging career.
-In order to follow my passion for becoming a Full-Stack Software Developer.
+In order to follow my passion for becoming a Front-End Software Developer.
 - 🌱 I’m currently a learner of Junior Software Developer Bootcamp, of Generation Thailand.
 - 🖍 I've knowledges in HTML, CSS, JAVASCRIPT, REACT & NODE.js and continuing...
 - 💞️ I’m looking to collaborate on any interesting side projects.